zorianc/Starfield/README.md

 13. Run your program.
 Make sure you can see the Oddball.
 15. Submit the url of your working GitHub webpage to google classroom
 Extensions: Have a fun and be creative.
 If you have extra time you may want to modify your program and add extra features and other types and arrangements of particles.

+OPTIONAL EXTRA CREDIT: See if you can use an array list in steps #5 and #12